NNnaorNN/Statistical-Theory-Project/README.md

 The notebook is structured as follows:

 - **Introduction:** Overlook on the data, plots of the distributions of the main features.
-- **Results:** Presents the main hypothesis, answers it using course tools, supported by tables, figures, and visualizations.
+- **Results:** Presents the main hypothesis, answers it using tools that have been studied in the course, supported by tables, figures and visualizations.
-- **Conclusion:** Discusses the conclusions of the analysis.
+- **Conclusions:** Discusses the conclusions of the analysis.

 ## Prerequisites